konomissira/transaction_reconciliation_api/mcp_server/README.md

-# MCP Server — Transaction Reconciliation API
+# MCP Server for Transaction Reconciliation API

 This MCP (Model Context Protocol) server exposes the Transaction Reconciliation API as governed, auditable tools using the MCP Python SDK (FastMCP).